themeteorchef/building-a-markdown-editor/building-a-markdown-editor.md

 ```
 Pretty...underwhelming, eh?
 Nonetheless, very important.
 First, we check our `title` argument to make sure that it's a string.
 Next, we do something a little fancy.
 Instead of just inserting the document with a title only, we construct a `doc` object that we can insert.
 Notice, here, that we set the `title` key equal to the title we received from the client and then set two new fields: `owner` and `markdown`.

 That first one, `owner`, allows us to attach this document to the _currently logged in user_.
 What's nice about this is that notice we can get the user's ID on the server using `Meteor.userId()`.
 This helps us avoid passing the ID over from the client.
-We also add an empty `markdown` key with an empty value.
-As you might have guessed, we'll set this later on when we get fancy with our markdown in a little bit.
-For now, we include it so that it's defined on our object.
+We also add an empty `markdown` key with a value of a blank space.
+Why?
+This has to do with empty strings being identified as `undefined`.
+Later on, we'll need to set our editor's value when the page loads.
+Having this value as a blank space makes it a little easier for us to do this (don't worry, we'll explain later).

 Lastly, we wire up our insert in a `try/catch` block.
 This allows us to call our insert method without a callback.
 Why would we do that?
 Well, when we do this, Meteor simply returns the new document's ID.
 That means we can assign that value to a variable and return it.
 We use a `try/catch` because if that insert were to fail for some reason, that error would be deferred to the `catch` function and returned to the client.
 Simple.
 Let's see what happens back over on the client once we have our ID.
 Hint: tons of fun.